MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 Still, producing of the insects itself will stay an important part of the supply chain.
 An analogy can be drawn with burgers, in which the best working marketing tool for the past years is using locally grown fresh beef for the burgers.
 The same will be true for insects.
 An insect producer can make it a strategy to grow them organically and make the processors and marketeers use his high quality insects as a sales strategy.
-For the processors and marketeers, a strategy can be to work closely together with suppliers and license them for products while helping them to develop the right capabilities in terms of health and nutrition.
+For the processors and marketers, a strategy can be to work closely together with suppliers and license them for products while helping them to develop the right capabilities in terms of health and nutrition.

+*There are some spelling mistakes.
+I corrected some but not all (I have my parts to finish as well :/).
+We can correct them in the final review of the report -Marie*